Chris Blois-Brooke – Founder & Director

 Laura Dean – Associate Director

 Laura is a keen advocate for the Arts in Education.
 A graduate of the Comparative and International Education MA program at Lehigh University (Bethlehem, PA, USA), Laura’s research interests revolve around how Arts subjects, and Theatre in particular, can play a crucial role to the development of a student’s social and emotional well-being, whilst bolstering their academic attainment.
-Having lived in numerous places around the world, and worked to support international students in a university setting, Laura is interested in supporting Education policy around the world.
+Having lived in numerous places around the world, and worked to support international students in a university setting, Laura is interested in supporting global Education policy.
 With an avid interest in Theatre & Performance, she is delighted to be bringing her two passions together to lead on Dialogue’s Community Performance for Education work.

 Myrto Papoulia – Facilitator & Documenter

-Myrto has experience of working both as a Primary School Teacher and as a Theatre Artist.
+Myrto has experience in working both as a Primary School Teacher and as a Theatre Artist.
 Bringing these two interests together, she now works as an Applied Theatre Practitioner within Drama Education contexts.
 As a founding member of Theatre group, PAZL, she designs and facilitates process drama projects for Children and Young People.
 A member of the Hellenic Theatre/Drama and Education Network, she has worked on several Applied Theatre projects, including performance making projects with community groups and projects with Roma children in Educational settings.

 Victoria Moran – Facilitator & Documenter

 Victoria is a Theatre-Maker with experience in Theatre-in-Education, Directing, Acting and creating Community Theatre.
 She is passionate about all aspects of Theatre and its ability to enact positive change.
 Victoria has been involved in many creative projects across the UK, and is interested in Community Performance practice around the world.
-Recent projects in the UK include: facilitating a project with 20/20 Youth theatre with LL/D teenagers for Reading Rep, helping to devise and perform interactive shows for children with Chickenshed’s Tales from the Shed programme, and teaching Drama in Southwark Inclusive Learning Service (SILS) for children who have been excluded from mainstream school.
+Recent projects in the UK include: facilitating a project with 20/20 Youth Theatre with LL/D teenagers for Reading Rep, helping to devise and perform interactive shows for children with Chickenshed’s Tales from the Shed programme, and teaching Drama in Southwark Inclusive Learning Service (SILS) for children who have been excluded from mainstream school.

 Josephine Lane – Facilitator & Documenter